Class: Raptor::Server

 Gracefully shuts down the server.

 Stops accepting new connections and closes all listening sockets.
-The server thread will exit after handling any in-flight accept operations.
+When